A young man sits in a coffee shop on his laptop.

 Your credit score is a snapshot of your creditworthiness at a moment in time.
 Lenders use it to decide if they want to extend you credit, such as a loan, credit card, or even an apartment lease.
 Your credit score also helps to determine the interest rates and terms you will receive.

-Your credit score matters because it determines how much it will cost you to borrow money and can increase or decrease the chances of a company agreeing to lend you money.
+Your credit score matters because, according to the FTC, it determines how much it will cost you to borrow money (your interest rate) and whether a credit issuer will agree to lend you money.

 How do you check your credit score?